georgejhunt/installer/README.rst

 loadOS
   Is copied onto the USB stick, and run by the Tiny Core operating system to partition, format, and copy the target machine root file system, and set up the boot loader for that OS.

-get_mydata -- Also gets configured RootFS
+cachify -- Also gets configured RootFS
   Also runs on the Tiny Core OS, to collect up the fully configured target machine so that it may be copied up to the cloud, and downloaded by others, as an offine install.
 There is interaction which records the fedora version, and architecture (32 or 64 bit) in the file /tce/tgzimagename.
 Once this file exists, the functin of "mkstick" changes.
 Thereafter "mkstick" replicates data out of the cache for the purpose of replicating offline install sticks.

 extlinux.conf